MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-sql-database-plan.md

 - Connect your [non-Azure machines](quickstart-onboard-machines.md), [AWS account](quickstart-onboard-aws.md) or [GCP projects](quickstart-onboard-gcp.md).

-- You must [enable the Defender for Databses plan](tutorial-enable-databases-plan.md) on your Defender for Cloud subscription.
+- You must [enable the Defender for Databases plan](tutorial-enable-databases-plan.md) on your Defender for Cloud subscription.

 ## Enable Defender for Azure SQL Databases